 Within this amazing city, there’s still the chance for peace and tranquility.
 You’ll love to wander along the banks of the River Ness on the way back from a delicious dinner in town.
 The bridges and trees are lit up in a quite unique setting.
 The place we never get tired of visiting are the Ness Islands.
 A collection of little islands in the middle of the river are connected by a series of bridges.
 For a calm and peaceful spot full of ancient trees and wildlife, it’s unbeatable.

+For a comprehensive list of what’s on in Inverness 2019 click here.
 Still thinking why stay in Inverness?
 Need some help planning your trip?
 Please get in touch.